Jake Gyllenhaal: 2005–2011: Brokeback Mountain and leading roles

-In 2005, Gyllenhaal was cast in the drama Proof, with co-stars Gwyneth Paltrow and Anthony Hopkins, where he played a graduate student in mathematics who tries to convince Paltrow's character to publish a revolutionary proof to a problem puzzling the mathematicians' community.
-The film received a generally positive response.
-He also starred in Sam Mendes's Jarhead, where Gyllenhaal played a U.S. Marine during the first Gulf War.
-The film garnered a favorable response; Stephen Hunter of The Washington Post praises Gyllenhaal's performance, writing, "He makes us see his character's intelligence", adding "he doesn't seem jealous of the camera's attention when it goes to others".
+In 2005, Gyllenhaal appeared with Gwyneth Paltrow and Anthony Hopkins in the drama Proof, in which he played a graduate student who seeks to publish a revolutionary mathematical proof.
+The film received generally positive reviews.
+The same year, he starred as a U.S. Marine deployed during the Gulf War in Sam Mendes's Jarhead.
+The film earned generally favorable reviews, with Stephen Hunter of The Washington Post praising Gyllenhaal for effectively expressing his character's intelligence.

-In Brokeback Mountain (2005), Gyllenhaal and Heath Ledger play young men who meet as sheep herders and embark upon a sexual relationship that begins in the summer of 1963 and lasts for 20 years.
-The film was often referred to in the media with the shorthand phrase "the gay cowboy movie", although there was differing opinion on the sexual orientation of the characters.
-The film won numerous accolades, including the Golden Lion prize at the Venice Film Festival.
-The film won three Academy Awards, and earned Gyllenhaal a nomination for Best Supporting Actor, but he lost to George Clooney for Syriana.
-The film also won four Golden Globes, and four British Academy Film Awards (BAFTAs), in which Gyllenhaal won for Best Supporting Actor.
-He and Ledger won an MTV Movie Award for Best Kiss in 2006.
-Shortly after the 2006 Academy Awards, Gyllenhaal was invited to join the Academy in recognition of his acting career.
+In Brokeback Mountain (2005), Gyllenhaal and Heath Ledger starred as young men who meet as sheep herders and embark upon a sexual relationship that begins in the summer of 1963 and lasts for 20 years.
+The film was often referred to in the media as "the gay cowboy movie", although there were differing opinions about the sexual orientations of the characters.
+The film won numerous accolades, including three Academy Awards, four Golden Globes, four British Academy Film Awards, and the Golden Lion at the 62nd Venice Film Festival.
+Gyllenhaal was nominated for Best Supporting Actor, an award which went to George Clooney for Syriana.
+Gyllenhaal and Ledger won the 2006 MTV Movie Award for Best Kiss.
+Shortly after the 2006 Academy Awards, Gyllenhaal was invited to join the Academy of Motion Picture Arts and Sciences.

-Gyllenhaal expressed mixed feelings about the experience of being directed by Ang Lee in Brokeback Mountain but generally had more praise than criticism for his directorial style.
-While critical of the way Lee tended to disconnect from his actors once filming began, Gyllenhaal praised his encouraging direction of the actors and sensitive approach to the material.
-At the Directors Guild of America Awards on January 28, 2006, Gyllenhaal also praised Lee for "his humbleness and his respect for everyone around him".
+Gyllenhaal was critical of the way Brokeback Mountain director Ang Lee disconnected from the actors once filming began, although he praised Lee for his sensitive approach to the story.
 When asked about his kissing scenes with Ledger in Brokeback Mountain, Gyllenhaal said, "As an actor, I think we need to embrace the times we feel most uncomfortable."
 When asked about the more intimate scenes with Ledger, Gyllenhaal likened them to "doing a sex scene with a woman I'm not particularly attracted to".
 Following the release of Brokeback Mountain, rumors circulated regarding the actor's sexual orientation.
 When asked about such gossip during an interview, Gyllenhaal said: